Shutter Speed, F-Stop & ISO each represent a point on the exposure triangle.

-To maintain the same image brightness at 0EV and increase the shutter speed, a decrease in ISO, increase in f-stop value, or a combination of both was required.
+To maintain the same image brightness at 0EV and lengthen the shutter speed, a decrease in ISO, increase in f-stop value, or a combination of both was required.

-By increasing the f-stop from f/8 to f/22, – 3 stops, the shutter speed could be increased by +3 stops, to 1 second, while maintaining 0EV.
+By increasing the f-stop from f/8 to f/22, – 3 stops, the shutter speed could be lengthened by +3 stops, to 1 second, while maintaining 0EV.

 I also maintained my required minimum f-stop value from step 4.